Azure-Samples/blockchain/blockchain-development-kit/integrate/saas/gmail/send/blockchain-workbench/TriggerGmailEmailAlertBasedOnContractStateAfterASpecificContractAction.md

-Execute Logic Based on Contract State After a Specific Contract Action
+Sending an Email from Gmail Based on Contract State After a Specific Contract Action
 ======================================================================

 Overview